freeCodeCamp/guide/src/pages/linux/Setting Up Yum Repositories in RedHat Linux/index.md

 </div>

 # Setting Up Yum Repositories in RedHat CentOS Linux
-Step1: Check if there exixt repo or not<br>
+Step1: Check if there exist repo or not<br>
 ```#yum repolist```
 <br>You will find there is no repositories<br>
 Step2: Change Directory to-><br>